Updated September 2018

 Parents with children with SEN are a part of the My Plan, Plan, Do, Review process and their input is crucial in meeting the needs of the children, we value the importance of working with home to meet their goals.
-Were multi-agencies are involved, parents are invited to attend Team Around the Child (TAC) meetings and My Plan reviews to ensure the voice of all stakeholders is included in the process.
+Were multi-agencies are involved, parents are invited to attend Team Around the Family (TAF) meetings and My Plan reviews to ensure the voice of all stakeholders is included in the process.

 We welcome all parents who would like to come into school and support children.
 We require all parents volunteering in school to have a Disclosure and Barring Service (DBS) check which is a quick and simple online check which can be arranged through the school office in advance.

 At Fremington School we recognise that some children have additional emotional and social needs that need to be cared for, developed and nurtured.
 These needs can present themselves in different ways, including behavioural difficulties, anxiety and communication difficulties.

 We have many licensed ‘Thrive’ practitioners spread across all key stages at Fremington School, 2 of which are in the Senior Leadership Team.
 We have a strong ethos about supporting the whole wellbeing of the child and this is underlying in all of our approaches to learning, helping children to feel safe, happy and ready to learn.